 The practical book MUST NOT be removed from Teaching Labs at any time.
 When you have finished each practical, you should present your practical book to the TLT who will stamp this at the end of your entry for that practical.
-The Senior Demonstrator will review the practical books before your next practical and provide a sheet with the mark and some feedback.
-These marks will contribute a maximum of 24 marks in total to your Prelims Examination.
-An example of the mark sheet may be found at Appendix L.
+The Senior Demonstrator will review the practical books before your next practical and provide a sheet with some feedback.
+The marks awarded will contribute a maximum of 24 marks in total to your Prelims Examination.
+An example of the feedback sheet may be found at Appendix L.

-For three of the practicals, you are required to write a scientific report, each of which will attract a maximum of 13 marks.
-The first report that you write, for the 1P3: Young's Modulus practical, will be for formative purposes only, and the mark awarded will be for feedback only and will not count towards your Prelims mark.
-Reports will also be required for practical 1P5: Polymers: Molecular Weight Effects and 1P8: Electrode Potential of Solutions.
-For these experiments a report must be typed or word-processed and converted to a pdf file prior to submission via the assignment tools on Canvas (https://canvas.ox.ac.uk/courses/123845).
+For three of the practicals, you are required to write a scientific report, each of which will attract a maximum of 13 marks towards your Prelims Examination.
+The first report that you write, for the 1P3: Young's Modulus practical, will be for formative purposes only.
+You will receive feedback on the report but it will not count towards your Prelims mark.
+Reports will also be required for practical 1P6 Thermal Analysis and 1P8: Polymers- Molecular Weight Effects.
+For these experiments a report must be typed or word-processed and converted to a pdf file prior to submission via the assignment tools on Canvas (https://canvas.ox.ac.uk/courses/279152).
 At the start of the year, the Practical Courses Organiser will provide you with some generic guidance about how to approach writing your report.
 Typically, you will have 3 weeks from completing the practical before you need to submit the report, which should be no more than 3000 words and include no more than 10 figures.

 The Senior Demonstrator will mark your work, normally within three weeks of submission of the report.
-Your mark will be returned via the gradebook on the Practicals Canvas site and your report annotated with comments will be available for you to view.
+Your work will be returned via the Practicals Canvas site annotated with comments available for you to view.